STEP 1: Apply online at www.phoenix.gov/employment

 The results of the application and pre-screening process will be sent to your primary email address.

-If eligible for the position, you will be contacted to move on in the next step of the hiring process.
+If eligible for the position, you will be contacted via email to move on in the next step of the hiring process.
 Be sure to check your junk mail folder as well.

 STEP 2: Typing Test from Dictation

 Applicants will be wearing head phones, listening to a computerized female voice and typing what she tells them to type.
 There is a total of 3 tests.
 The first test is for practice to get familiar with the program.
 The last two tests will count for a score.

 An adjusted score of 40 WPM or higher is a passing score.